 1. Communication (verbal and written)

 What makes this skill even more significant is that communication is changing.
-With remote work and virtual teams on the rise, and communication going almost 100% digital, a 21st-century professional needs to know how to adapt their communication skills to modern-day standards.
+With remote work and virtual teams on the rise and communication going almost 100% digital, every 21st-century professional needs to adapt their communication skills.
 Chatting, after all, is completely different from talking.